 About Pamela Sklar

-A studio musician, Pamela can be heard playing for jingles, film soundtracks, including the current Space Show-Dark Universe (by Robert Miller) at the Museum of Natural History's Hayden Planetarium, and in the orchestra for Tony Bennett & Lady Gaga's Cheek to Cheek cd.
-A live performance and broadcasts of this music from Jazz at Lincoln Center were recently featured on PBS.
-Upcoming recordings include her performing on alto flute for John Pizzarelli's newest cd at the request of Sir Paul McCartney.
+Pamela can be heard playing on numerous film soundtracks including the Space Show-Dark Universe by Robert Miller, recently at the Museum of Natural History's Hayden Planetarium.
+In the orchestra for Tony Bennett and Lady Gaga, she performed at Live from Lincoln Center (broadcast repeatedly on PBS), and on alto flute for John Pizzarelli's newest cd at the request of Sir Paul McCartney.
 Other performances/collaborations include appearances at clubs, festivals and major venues including Carnegie Hall, Lincoln Center, Radio City Music Hall, Madison Square Garden, Bethel Woods, Caramoor, and Broadway.

-She believes in giving back to her community; writing &/or arranging music for her private students and colleagues, performing with them in homeless shelters, orphanages, senior centers, hospitals, and schools.
-A creative collaborator performing Classical, originals & other styles of music she performs as a guest/member with Classical & non-Classical artists improvising, composing, recording, presenting & performing dynamic, entertaining and educational programs for NY-area audiences.
+She believes in giving back to her community; writing & arranging music for her private students and colleagues for performances with them in family shelters, orphanages, senior centers, hospitals and schools.
+A creative collaborator performing Classical, originals & other styles of music she performs/collaborates as a guest/member with artists as an improviser, composing, recording, presenting & performing dynamic, entertaining and educational programs for NY-area audiences.